 These numbers are in the pricing table.
 Not in fine print.
 Not in a "view details" accordion three clicks deep.

-The free tier is 50 messages/month with no expiry and no credit card.
+The preview is no-card dashboard testing with no expiry and no credit card.
 Enough to train the bot on your actual docs and run 10 full visitor sessions to test quality before committing.

 Here is what each platform costs per message at real usage levels.
 This is the number that matters — not the tier price, but the effective cost per conversation exchange.